What Backend for Frontend Pattern (BFF)? Best Practices and Strategies

 Improved Performance:

-A decoupled architecture can lead to improved performance.
-The Frontend can be optimized for user experience, while the Backend can be optimized for data processing and business logic.
+A decoupled architecture can improve performance.
+The front end can be optimized for user experience, while the back end can be optimized for data processing and business logic.
 This separation allows each to be fine-tuned for its specific role, potentially improving the application’s overall performance.

 Easier Testing and Debugging: